jakeberg/resume/Resume.md

 ### **Eli Lilly - Design Center:**

 ***Role**: Software Engineer*
-**About**: The Design Center worked with many different business areas across Eli Lilly to provide development support with a focus on user centered design.
+**About**: The Design Center works with many different business areas across Eli Lilly to provide development support with a focus on user centered design.

 > **Lilly Trial Guide:**

 - Assisted with overhauling of a public facing React/Sails application to a Next.js/Express application.
-- Written in Typescript, Material UI, Jest, ES-Lint  and supported 3 languages for search and UI.
+- Written in Typescript, Material UI, Jest, ES-Lint and supported 3 spoken languages for search and UI.
 - Utilized Contentful, Elastic Search, GraphQL, Google Maps API, and Heroku.
 - Maintained Contentful model migrations with CMS application, and used Contentful Webhooks to populate Elastic Search indices.